xianyuntang/TelegramVault/README.md

-This is an file explorer base on telegram saved message.
+This is a file explorer base on telegram saved message.